Carbon accounting: EPA Greenhouse Gas Reporting Program

-The United States Environmental Protection Agency (EPA)’s Greenhouse Gas Reporting Program (GHGRP) requires facility and supplier based reporting for many categories of emissions sources.
+The United States Environmental Protection Agency (EPA)'s Greenhouse Gas Reporting Program (GHGRP) requires facility and supplier based reporting for many categories of emissions sources.
 The program includes guidelines for how emissions are to be estimated and reported.
-Facilities are required to report: (1) combustion emissions resulting from burning fossil fuels or biomass (such as wood or landfill gas); and (2) other emissions from industrial processes, such as chemical reactions from iron and steelmaking, cement, or petrochemicals.
-Categories of suppliers that must report include: coal and natural gas, petroleum products, as well as suppliers of CO_{2} and other industrial GHGs.
+Facilities are required to report (1) combustion emissions resulting from burning fossil fuels or biomass (such as wood or landfill gas); and (2) other emissions from industrial processes, such as chemical reactions from iron and steelmaking, cement, or petrochemicals.
+Categories of suppliers that must report include coal and natural gas, petroleum products, as well as suppliers of CO_{2} and other industrial GHGs.
 Monitoring methodologies are more specific than GHG Protocol or ISO 14064, and require the use of continuous monitoring systems, mass balance calculations, or default emission factors.
 EPA uses the facility-level and supplier data to help prepare the annual Inventory of U.S. Greenhouse Gas Emissions and Sinks, which is submitted to the United Nations.

 Task Force on Climate-related Financial Disclosures

-The TCFD disclosure standard for companies covers four thematic areas.
-These are: governance, strategy, risk management, and metrics and targets.
+Created in 2015, the Task Force on Climate Related Financial Disclosures (TCFD) provides information to investors about what companies are doing to mitigate the risks of climate change.
+TCFD's disclosure standard for companies covers four thematic areas.
+These are governance, strategy, risk management, and metrics and targets.
 There are also several principles TCFD emphasizes in its guidance.
-Disclosures should be: representative of relevant information; specific and complete; as well as clear, balanced, and understandable.
+Disclosures should be representative of relevant information; specific and complete; as well as clear, balanced, and understandable.
 In addition, estimates also need to be consistent over time; comparable amongst companies within a sector industry or portfolio; reliable, verifiable, and objective; and timely.
 The metrics and targets portion of the standard requires measurement and disclosure methods based on GHG Protocol.
 The TCFD's standard specifies that companies should disclose all Scope 1 and 2 emissions regardless of their material impacts on the company.
 Scope 3 emission reporting is dependent on whether they are "material", but TCFD recommends they be included.